 The display modes described below allow the currently displayed group's process values (channels, totalisers etc.- known collectively as points) to be displayed as vertical, horizontal or circular 'chart' traces, as vertical or horizontal bargraphs or as numeric values.
 The various display modes are cycled-through using the up/down arrow keys, or a specific mode (or view) can be selected from the Root Menu 'Goto View' key.
 Groups can be scrolled through using the left/right arrow keys.
 The Home key returns the user to the Home page (defined in Configuration/Views - section 4.3.4) from anywhere in the Operator or Configuration pages in the recorder.
-When dispatched, the Home page is the AMS2750 Home Page described in section 3.4.7.
+When dispatched, the Home page is Group 1, vertical trend display.
 See also the Screen builder description in section 7.